25 June 2020

 By placing its expertise in the technologies of the future, the design center brings together all the essential elements for carrying out its customers’ electric transportation projects.

 The Electronics activity of LACROIX has been able to make the shift to electric transport by making its design center an aggregator of technologies and skills for the future.

-At the same time, we have continued to acquire equipment and tools, such as motor test benches and calculation software like Matlab.
+At the same time, we have continued to acquire equipment and tools, such as motor test benches and development environment for Model-Based Design and Testing.

 The more powerful the motor, the more important it is to manage heat transfer.
 In a traction motor with several thousand watts (as is the case in an off-road vehicle and an automated robot, for example), the rotation causes energy losses and an increase in heat both in the motor and in the power electronics which control it.
 It is therefore vital for our engineers to carry out thermal simulations to ensure that the heat level is under control.

 “Brushless” motors, which represent the latest technology, have several qualities: they are less energy-intensive, less noisy and more reliable.
 As they are more complex, these motors, to be controlled, call for development of algorithms based on matrix calculations (such as the Park transform) and integrated into microcontrollers.
 To do this, our design center has skills in modelling and calculation of control laws for complex motors.

 Motor control functions require both an understanding of the components to be controlled (mechanical and dynamic).
-They are implemented in electronic cards (hardware) implementing complex algorithms (software).
+They implement PCBs (Hardware – Printed Circuit Boards) and complex algorithms (Software) executed in dedicated high-end multi-core processors..
 Mechatronics, the fusion of mechanical and electronic technologies, is therefore involved throughout projects related to electric motors.

 Between now and 2025, the power electronics market will experience strong growth, driven in particular by new uses of electric transportation, the deployment of recharging networks for electric vehicles and the growing use of renewable energies (solar, wind and hydraulic).